-IMF cuts world growth forecast due to omicron, other woes
+Amid omicron and inflation, IMF cuts world growth forecasts

 The IMF slashed the growth forecast for the United States — world’s largest economy — to 4% from the 5.2% it predicted in October.
 The agency no longer expects any economic stimulus from President Joe Biden’s Build Back Better social policy bill, which has stalled in Congress.

-The U.S. economy is also contending with supply-chain bottlenecks that prevent companies from filling customer orders, and from the Federal Reserve’s impending move to raise interest rates to cool off the hottest year-over-year inflation in four decades.
+The U.S. economy is also contending with supply-chain bottlenecks that prevent companies from filling customer orders, and with the Federal Reserve’s impending move to raise interest rates to cool off the hottest year-over-year inflation in four decades.

 The Chinese economy is forecast to grow 4.8% this year — down from 8.1% last year and 0.8 percentage points slower than the IMF expected in October.
 China’s zero-tolerance approach to COVID is likely to take an economic toll as is financial stress on the country’s property developers, according to the agency.